 - "Consistent with prior guidance, neither a place of religious worship nor its owner is subject to penalty under section 20 of this order for allowing religious worship at such place," the executive order said.
 "No individual is subject to penalty under section 20 of this order for engaging in or traveling to engage in religious worship at a place of religious worship, or for violating section 15(a) of this order."

 Churches are, and have been throughout the, "Stay Home, Stay Safe" season, able to meet under Michigan, and Federal Law.
 Because of the healthy separation of church and state, one wouldn’t expect churches to be deemed as “essential” – or not – by government.
 The healthy part of “separation of church and state” prevent politicians from making such ascertainments.
 To say whether we’re essential or not would – in itself – be a theological statement (which we don’t want the government making).
 That's why we're not in the "essential" list, yet specifically listed as immune to penalty.
 It's an "off-handed nod" to our First Amendment rights.

-4. We're gathering together to gather food supplies for "Hand2Hand" which make those attending in-person or coming to "Drive-In Church" designated as a volunteer under #7A11 of Executive order No. 2020-21 (and it's descendant orders).
+5. We're still gathering together and accepting food, and supplies for "Hand2Hand" which make those attending in-person designated as a volunteer under #7A11 of Executive order No. 2020-21 (and it's descendant orders).